kevin872/Julius-Caesar-Web/README.md

   * In the homepage, find the block of text that lists the main characters of the play and click on it.
   * Now you are on the characters page, and you will want to click on one of the text boxes that turn black.

+## Contact me if there are any issues found:
+Email: kevinr63753@gmail.com

 ## Technologies I Used:
 * HTML
 * CSS